 Lambert-Eaton Myasthenic Syndrome (LEMS)

-Although there is an FDA-approved therapy for LEMS in Firdapse, research continues into developing effective next-generation LEMS therapies.
+Although there are two FDA-approved therapies for Lambert-Eaton myasthenic syndrome (LEMS) — Firdapse and Ruzurgi (both potassium channel blockers) — research continues into developing effective next-generation LEMS therapies.

 According to Meriney, recent advances include: